NET WORTH: $2.9 billion

 HUMANITARIAN: In addition to her giving in education and support for Habitat for Humanity, Winfrey has made several significant contributions to Save the Children.

-ENVIRONMENT: In 2006, Oprah gave $1 million to the Green Belt Movement International for tree planting and community development initiatives in Africa.
+ENVIRONMENT: In 2006, Oprah made $1 million in grants to the Green Belt Movement International for tree planting and community development initiatives in Africa.

-HEALTH: Winfrey’s health giving via their foundation has recently supported places like International Brain Research Foundation.
+HEALTH: Winfrey’s health grantmaking via her foundation has recently supported places like International Brain Research Foundation.

 Oprah Winfrey Charitable Foundation